sinnate/orange-pi-5-stable-diffusion-webui/README.md

 Reduce your resolution, it will take at least 2-6min for a step to complete. anything more 400x400 is **danger territory**

+I'm using the `Orange pi 5 8G model`

 ## Dependencies

 The following dependencies need to be installed before proceeding: